Chronic Fatigue Syndrome/ ME

 The frequency of CSF is variously appreciated, depending on the criteria of definition, with prevalence between 0.2 and 2.6% in Western countries.
 The ratio of women to men is 3/1, with predominance in young adults (20-45 years) but with possible attack at any age and a genetic predisposition.
 The frequency of CFS/ME diagnosis is estimated at 0.5–1% of the general population.
 Between 17-24 million patients suffer worldwide from CFS, with often severe degrees of disability generating high health costs and distress.

 BMSystems’ heuristic CADI™ Discovery model proposes the first treatment for CFS/ME by integrating the pathology's immunological dysregulations with their systemic metabolic, physiological and cognitive consequences.
 The model developed in close collaboration with the French Chronic Fatigue Syndrome Association provides thorough understanding of the causal CFS mechanisms and their modes of clinical progression.
-The treatment, already validated by the proof of concept phase of clinical trials, is now under phase II clinical trial development with our pharmaceutical partner.
+The treatment, already validated by a clinical proof of concept will enter in a phase II clinical trial with our partner.

 About the French Chronic Fatigue Syndrome Association